GRAPHIC-Take Five: Mind the curve

 China is fighting a hi-tech trade war with Washington while grappling with a sputtering economy.

-After months of tightening of restrictions by the U.S. and key allies on chip-related imports, Beijing hit back in recent days with curbs on chip-making metal exports, and a warning of more to come - just in time for Treasury Secretary Janet Yellen's visit.
-Washington has been mulling curbing Chinese companies' access to cloud-computing services.
+After months of tightening of restrictions by the U.S. and key allies on chip-related imports, Beijing hit back in recent days with curbs on chip-making metal exports, and a warning of more to come.

+Treasury Secretary Janet Yellen's visit to Beijing over the weekend seems to have calmed the waters somewhat - while there was no breakthrough, both sides described their talks as "productive" and agreed to keep channels open "at all levels" for discussions on the economy.

 Hopes for major Politburo policy support at month-end seem to have faded.
 Goldman Sachs said that conversations with their local clients showed they now expected to see measures aimed only at easing economic headwinds, rather than generating strong growth.